jshklz/classmyschedule/README.md

 1. Donwload this GitHub Repository, extract it

-2. Go to chrome://settings
+2. Go to chrome://extensions

-3. Click on 'Extensions'

-4. Click on 'Manage Extensions'

-5. Click on 'Load Unpacked'
+3. Click on 'Load Unpacked'

-6. Find the folder that the repository was extracted to, and click Select.
+4. Find the folder that the repository was extracted to, and click Select.

 I do have plans on releasing the extension on Google Webstore, but I heard that's a tedious process and so far haven't gone around doing it.